googleforgames/agones/site/content/en/docs/Reference/gameserver.md

   #
   # [Stage:Alpha]
   # [FeatureFlag:CountsAndLists]
+  # The spec field defines the specifications for the Fleet, including Counts and Lists,
-  # Counts and Lists provides the configuration for generic (player, room, session, etc.) tracking features.
+  # which provides the configuration for generic (player, room, session, etc.) tracking features.
   # Commented out since Alpha, and disabled by default
+  # spec:
+  #   CountsAndLists:
   #     counters:
   #       games:
   #         count: 1
   #         capacity: 100
   #       sessions:
   #         count:  # Count and/or capacity must be listed (but may be nil) otherwise the counter will by dropped by the CRD schema.
   #     lists:
   #       players:
   #         capacity:  # Capacity and/or values must be listed (but may be nil) otherwise the list will be dropped by the CRD schema.
   #     rooms:
   #       capacity: 333
   #       values:
   #         - room1
   #         - room2
   #         - room3
   #
   # Pod template configuration
   # {{< k8s-api-version href="#podtemplate-v1-core" >}}